Welcome to COSC 1336

 Another common way of interacting with Python at the command line is running code stored in a script file (.py).
 This next example shows the Python interpreter processing/running the 'hello.py' file in script mode.
 The contents of the hello.py is shown next.
 It only includes the print line.

-While Python can be used for a variety of development tasks such as numerical computing, server-side web components, and software testing, in this course we will use it to write desktop applications.
+Python can be used for a variety of development tasks such as data science, machine learning, numerical computing, server-side web components, network configuration & monitoring, software testing, and even quantum computing.
+In this course we use it to write desktop applications.
 We only consider writing code to target desktop personal computers since that subject contains more than an adequate supply of introductory material.

 Above All Else - Code